Fiducial marker: Cell biology

 In processes that involve following a labelled molecule as it is incorporated in some larger polymer, such markers can be used to follow the dynamics of growth/shrinkage of the polymer, as well as its movement.
 Commonly used fiducial markers are fluorescently labelled monomers of bio-polymers.
 The task of measuring and quantifying what happens to these is borrowed from methods in physics and computational imaging like speckle imaging.

 Social insect tracking

 Automated behavioural tracking systems are used to study the organisation of social insect colonies, and the behaviour of individual colony members.
 These systems combine fiducial markers and machine vision to output the location and orientation of colony members multiple times per second and have, among other insights, revealed the social network structure of ant Camponotus fellah.

-Radio therapy
+Radiotherapy

 In radiotherapy and radiosurgical systems, fiducial points are landmarks in the tumour to facilitate correct targets for treatment.
 In neuronavigation, a "fiducial spatial coordinate system" is used as a reference, for use in neurosurgery, to describe the position of specific structures within the head or elsewhere in the body.
 Such fiducial points or landmarks are often created in magnetic resonance imaging and computed tomography images by using the N-localizer or Sturm-Pastyr localizer.